Medieval history of Nepal: Thakuri dynasty

 Bhaskara Deva, a Thakuri from Nuwakot, succeeded Vijayakama.
 He is said to have built Navabahal and Hemavarna Vihara.
 After Bhaskara Deva, four kings of this line ruled over the country.
 They were Bala Deva, Padma Deva, Nagarjuna Deva and Shankara Deva.
 Shankara Deva (1067–1080 CE) was the most illustrious ruler of this dynasty.
 He established the image of 'Shantesvara Mahadeva' and 'Manohara Bhagavati'.
 The custom of pasting the pictures of Nagas and Vasuki on the doors of houses on the day of Nagapanchami was introduced by him.
-During his rule, the Buddhists wreaked vengeance on the Hindu Brahmins (especially the followers of Shaivism) for the harm they had received earlier from the Shankaracharya.
-Shankara Deva tried to pacify the Brahmins harassed by the Buddhists.

 Bama Deva, a descendant of Amshuvarma, defeated Shankar Deva in 1080 CE.
 He suppressed the Nuwakot-Thankuris with the help of nobles and restored the old Solar Dynasty rule in Nepal for the second time.
 Harsha Deva, the successor of Bama Deva was a weak ruler.
 There was no unity among the nobles and they asserted themselves in their respective spheres of influence.
 Taking that opportunity Nanya Deva, a Karnat dynasty king, attacked Nuwakot from Simraungarh.
 The army successfully defended and won the battle.
 After Harsha Deva, Shivadeva the third ruled from 1099 to 1126 CE.
 He founded the town of Kirtipur and roofed the temple of Pashupatinath with gold.
 He introduced twenty-five paisa coins.
 After Sivadeva III, Mahendra Deva, Mana Deva, Narendra Deva II, Ananda Deva, Rudra Deva, Amrita Deva, Ratna Deva II, Somesvara Deva, Gunakama Deva II, Lakmikama Deva III and Vijayakama Deva II ruled Nepal in quick succession.
 Historians differ about the rule of several kings and their respective times.
 After the fall of the Thakuri dynasty, a new dynasty was founded by Arideva or Ari Malla, known as the 'Malla dynasty'.